tracecompass/tracecompass/README.md

 Maven profiles and properties
 -----------------------------

-The following Maven profiles, and their corresponding properties, are defined in the build system.
+The following Maven profiles and properties are defined in the build system.
 You can set them by using `-P[profile name]` and `-D[property name]=[value]` in `mvn` commands.

+* `-Dtarget-platform=[target]`

+  Defines which target to use.
+This is used to build against various versions of the Eclipse platform.
+Available ones are in `releng/org.eclipse.tracecompass.target`.
+The default is usually the latest stable platform.
+To use the staging target for example, use `-Dtarget-platform=tracecompass-eStaging`.

 * `-Pctf-grammar`